quantmuse/quantmuse-site/_posts/2022-07-25-how-i-became-a-quant.markdown

 Well, with this latest realisation, I found my combination.
 I vowed to reignite this long-lost childhood passion of mine and get good at programming too!
 Like many others, I did not know how to start as there were simply too many resources available.

-After some struggle, however, I eventually set down some time daily (you have to put in the work!) and finished my very first track on DataCamp -- [Quantiative Analyst with R](https://www.datacamp.com/tracks/quantitative-analyst-with-r) -- hooray!
+After some struggle, however, I eventually set down some time daily (you have to put in the work!) and finished my very first track on DataCamp -- [Quantitative Analyst with R](https://www.datacamp.com/tracks/quantitative-analyst-with-r) -- hooray!
 I am ready for my quant job now.

 Except, not quite.